 The interferometric contrast is defined as the interferogram fringe discrimination power.
-Figure 28 shows temporal evolution of instrument contrast since the beginning of IASI life in orbit for all pixels and all CCD.
+Figure 28 shows temporal evolution of instrument contrast on the quarter for all pixels and all CCD.

-Figure 28: Monitoring of contrast for SB3
+Figure 28: Contrast Monitoring

-4.5.6 Interferogram Baseline
+4.5.6 Interferogram baseline

 The interferogram baseline is the mean value of the interferogram.
 Figure 29 shows temporal evolution of the baseline of the raw interferograms on calibration targets (BB and CS).
 The values are raw values, they are not physical, but the evolution is interesting: as the values are proportional to the energy received from a target and calibration targets are stable, the evolution can show the decrease of intrument transmission or events due to energetic particles.